Could you recall a moment when your father’s military success made an impact on your life?

 Performing Students) Program.
 This search is open to graduating public and private Grade 12 high school students from all over the country who belong to the top 10% of the school’s graduating class.

 The T.O.P.S. is SGEN’s contribution to the efforts of the Department of Education (DepEd) in inspiring students to become achievers and make them enhance their academic and leadership potentials as well as their character, values, their talents in arts, and sports … [Read more]

-The SGEN Learning Village (LV) couldn’t be more grateful to see its little community rapidly grow as it finally turns a year old.
+The SGEN Learning Village (LV) is grateful to see its little community rapidly grow as it finally turns a year old.
 This learning center is located at the heart of Elizalde in Parañaque City.
 Launched August 18, 2018 to kids 7 and below, LV started as a playhouse which has been developed as a play school.
 The variety of programs it offers attracted parents and kids starting with a free play who eventually proceeded to fixed classes to advance their cognitive and emotional development.
-The programs are designed to prepare the youth for school and assess their coping … [Read more]
+The programs are designed to prepare the youth for school and assess their coping capabilities as … [Read more]